Technical setup

 SPF is an email authentication method that can boost your open rates.

-The security layer SPF adds to your emails, making you a more trustworthy sender in the eyes of internet service providers.
+The added security layer SPF adds to your emails makes you a more trustworthy sender in the eyes of internet service providers.

 With ISPs having more faith in your emails' authenticity, they will improve your inbox placement, leading to a higher ROI on your email outreach.